 Project statuses can be updated at any point throughout the lifecycle of the asset.
 To update a status go to Projects > Project List > select the arrow next to the project name > Edit Project.
 In the Edit Project settings, you will be able to select which status best represents your project.
 Click Save.

 Investment Statuses on Investor Dashboards

-On the Investor Portal 2020, statuses help keep the Investor Dashboard organized and easier for the investor to find a project or investment they may be looking for.
+On the New Investor Portal, statuses help keep the Investor Dashboard organized and easier for the investor to find a project or investment they may be looking for.
 Sponsors are free to choose whatever status represents their project and can be updated throughout the lifecycle of the asset.
 The project status will be listed on the Investment Tile.

-Funding/Syndicating: You will most likely choose Funding or Syndicating statuses when you have a new offering or you have a project that is currently accepting investments.
-Funding/Syndicating projects can appear in 'Open Investments' if they have not contributed capital before or 'My Investments' if an investor has already contributed capital but the project is still accepting investments.
+Investing, Funding OR Syndicating: You will most likely choose Investing, Funding or Syndicating statuses when you have a new offering or you have a project that is currently accepting investments.
+Investing/Funding/Syndicating projects can appear in 'Open Investments' if they have not contributed capital before or 'My Investments' if an investor has already contributed capital but the project is still accepting investments.
 Syndicating statuses most often refer to open ended Fund projects.